We all want better ways of getting from Point A to Point B.

 We all can’t drive alone in our cars at rush hour.
 Our roads and highways simply can’t support that kind of demand.

-That’s why the Regional Transportation Plan provides nearly $10 billion to help reduce congestion by changing how and when people get to work.
+That’s why the Atlanta Region’s Plan provides nearly $10 billion to help reduce congestion by changing how and when people get to work.
 This includes:

 - Expansion of the region’s bike-ped trails, to provide new ways of getting around.